 The experiments conducted in this paper are not designed to be compared with state of the art object detectors but to test the hypothesis proposed in the paper.
-The main idea behind the experiments is to evaluate the local features with different architectures and compare them with the baseline which only contains the root feature.
-The evaluation is straight forward, each feature is scored using the equations 4 and 6 and the results are presented in terms of different precision recall curves.
-The experiments are conducted on several classes of MSRCv1 (Winn et al., 2005) dataset.
+The main idea behind the experiments is to evaluate these local features with different architectures and compare them with the baseline which only contains the root feature.
+The evaluation is straight forward, each feature is scored using the equations 4 and 6.
+Figure 5 shows how the heat-map of this score looks like for different images.
+For these figures the score was calculated for individual nodes and mapped on a plane.
+In the feature inference problem the results are presented in terms of different precision recall curves of these values.
+The experiments are conducted on several classes of MSRC v1 and v2[17] datasets.